Azure/Azure-Verified-Modules/docs/content/specs-defs/includes/terraform/shared/non-functional/TFNFR6.md

 For the definition of resources in the same file, the resources be depended on **SHOULD** come first, after them are the resources depending on others.

-Resources have dependencies **SHOULD** be defined close to each other.
+Resources that have dependencies **SHOULD** be defined close to each other.